-If you're projecting in a darkened room, press the \odot button (located near the bottom of the remote control).
-This lights up the buttons on the remote control.
+Fix Your Dilore: If you're projecting in a darkened room, press the 🏵 button (located near the bottom of the remote control).
+This lights up all the keys.

 To temporarily turn off the image and darken the screen (without turning off the projector), press the Blank button.
 Press the Blank button again to return to normal viewing.